-In order to continue the success from the previous stages, English, Maths and Science are taught in year groups by the class.
-Other subjects are taught by specialist staff or class teachers with a specialism.
-This encourages a greater level of independence in lessons, and allows the pupils to experience learning in a variety of ways.
-We pride ourselves on the breadth as well as the depth of the curriculum we offer.
+In order to continue the success from the previous stages, English, Maths and Science are taught in year groups by the class teacher; an effort is made to ensure that class teacher deliver PSHEE session in an effort to offer continuity and consistency with regard to the children's wellbeing.
+Other subjects are taught by specialist staff or class teachers with a specialism, these lessons are differentiated as appropriate to meet the needs of the children.
+We pride ourselves on the breadth as well as the depth of the curriculum we offer and feel the additional curriculum opportunities such as critical thinking and debating offer children the chance to build key information about the world around them and the chance 5to have their voices heard.